OpenWebAdvocacy/website/src/pages/donate.md

       For banking details, please <a href="mailto:contactus@open-web-advocacy.org">email us</a>.</p>
       </li>
       <li><p><strong>Donor Advised Funds</strong></br>
       Please make the donation out to Aspiration (EIN: 91-2106274).
-In the details please write &quot;To further OWA&#39;s charitable purpose&quot;.</p>
+See details below.</p>
       </li>
       <li><p><strong>Matching Gifts</strong></br>
       You may be able to double or triple your gift through your employer’s matching gift program.
 Contact your employer’s social impact team or HR team to see if they match.
 If they do, <a href="mailto:contactus@open-web-advocacy.org">let us know</a>!</p>